inikulin/mods/README.md

 var dummy = MyApp.get('MyUndefinedModule');
 ```

-You will get error from `mods` in your console:
+You will get an error from `mods` in your console:
 `Mods: required "MyUndefinedModule" is undefined`

 ###If you redefine already defined module: